marvelexplorer/marvelexplorer.github.io/README.md

 ### Thanks, Twitter

-I did want to make a Twitterbot out of this, but **You must add your mobile phone to your Twitter profile before creating an application** so that's basically bollocksed that.
+I did want to make a Twitterbot out of this, but **You must add your mobile phone to your Twitter profile before creating an application** now, so that's basically bollocksed that.
 Thanks, Twitter.